 - 1. A bonus payment of two years' pay, which is reduced if the professor continues to work after age 68, or the time of qualifying for this benefit, whichever is later. - 2.
-A reduction of duties by one half for a period of up to four years.
-The professor's half-time salary will be matched 1:1 by compensation from the retirement plan throughout the half-time period.
+A reduction of duties and pay by one half for a period of up to four years.
 This period is reduced if the professor continues to work full-time after turning age 68, or the time of qualifying for this arrangement, whichever is later. - 3.
 Relief from teaching and committee duties for a period of two years prior to retirement.
 This option, known as Scholarly Leave, may be taken after age 62, and before turning age 69.